ardizanki2919/twistail/packages/ui-react/README.md

 [![license-mit](https://img.shields.io/badge/License-MIT-blue.svg)][license-mit]

 Twistail is an Open Source React UI component library that leverages [Tailwind CSS][tailwindcss] and [Tailwind Variants][tailwind-variants] for a powerful variant API.
 It enables advanced component composition and responsive variants while managing style conflicts efficiently.
 Built on [Radix UI Primitives][radix-ui] and implemented with [TypeScript][typescript], Twistail provides a suite of UI elements, including charts and data visualization components.

 Perfect for developers seeking a **customizable design** system that prioritizes accessibility and performance, Twistail streamlines implementation with a **copy-paste** approach and deep customization options.

 Visit the [documentation][twistail-docs] page for more detailed information.

-**Compatibility**: ESM only.
+**Compatibility**: ESM-only.

 ## Installation